Follow Us On

 Michigan’s Trend.
 In 2009, Michigan had only three HFHC Pledge signing facilities; however today, our state has forty-three HFHC Pledge Signers, a state-wide Michigan Healthy Food Work Group and the Michigan Health & Hospital Association has launched a two-year Healthy Food Hospitals initiative with over ninety participating facilities.

-The Menu of Change Report contains the results of a 2011 survey of health care institutions engaged in Healthy Food in Health Care work, from which the 2011 Sustainable Food in Health Care Awards were derived.
-The 2011 Menu of Change Report also contains a summary of HFHC national initiatives, program highlights from 2010, and detailed information on the winners of the 2011 HCWH awards.
+Menu of Change Reports contain results from bi-annual surveys conducted by Health Care Without about health care institutions engaged in Healthy Food in Health Care work.
+The Reports also contain a summary of HFHC national initiatives, program highlights and detailed information on the winners of the HCWH awards.

-All Healthy Food in Health Care Pledge signing facilities will receive a hard copy of the report before the new year.
-You may also download an electronic copy of the report.
+All Healthy Food in Health Care Pledge signing facilities will receive a hard copy of the report.
+You may also download copies of the reports: